DB-ERRSA/errsa-mc-knowledgebase/docs/plugins/my-worlds.md

     This plugin follows the **parallel permission track model**.
     Access is granted by role, not convenience.

-### Player permissions
-- No direct Multiverse-Core access is granted to normal players on ERRSA MC

-### Mod permissions
-- No mod-level Multiverse-Core access is currently assigned

-### Admin permissions
-- No routine admin access is currently assigned

 ### Dev permissions
 - Multiverse-Core access is restricted to **dev/trusted infrastructure staff only**